ASaidOguz/Starknet-Contracts/zk_ecdsa/READme.md

 yarn install
 ```

-- We have already calldata exist in repo but you can create your own by popoulating inputs.txt and then run
+- You can create your own (verification key)  vk-calldata by popoulating inputs.txt and then run

 ```
 ./generate_input.sh
 ```

-this will generate inputs for the circuit and then run the generate_vk-calldata.js to procure the calldata
+this will generate inputs for the circuit and then run the generate_vk-calldata.js to procure the calldata vk
 for starknet verifier.
 ```
 node  generate_vk-calldata.js